KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Reduce errors, inaccuracies and data loss.

-• Ability to implement multilingual solutions through smart contracts, standardization and online translation tools.
+• Able to implement multilingual solutions through smart contracts, standardization and online translation tools.

-As now.
-The traditional KYC procedure is almost always performed either by a particular company or by the KYC service provider.
-In both cases, this means that the process is fully centralized.
+As it is.
+Traditional KYC procedure is almost always performed either by a particular company or by the KYC service provider.
+In both cases this means that the process is fully centralized.
 That is, one structure decides what verification should be, conducts it itself, stores collected user data and chooses how to use it.

 • Phishing and DDoS Attacks.